dbenzaouia/flutter-app/README.md

 modify the minsdkVersion to 21 in android/app/build.gradle (defaultconfig) add this line "<uses-sdk android:minSdkVersion="21"/>" in android/src/debug/AndroidManifest.xml

-add assets like that :
+The assets file must be added outside lib file. add assetsdependencies to yaml file like that :

   # To add assets to your application, add an assets section, like this: